Master of Transnational History

 Courses

-The Transnational History master's degree (part of the Humanities major), awarded by Université PSL, aligns with the transnational and global turn that has revolutionised historical studies over the last twenty years or so, radically calling into question the a priori evidence of the national framework.
-It is designed to train students in the theory and practice of this approach to history.
+The Master's degree in ‘Transnational History’ (part of the ‘Humanities’ major), awarded by Université PSL, is in keeping with the transnational and global turn that has revolutionised historical studies over the last twenty years as it radically challenged the axiomatic national framework.
+The curriculum is designed to educate students in the theory and practice of this approach to history.

 Presentation

-The courses are taught at two sites:
+The courses are taught at two locations:

-• École Nationale des Chartes - PSL: 65, rue de Richelieu, Paris 2nd arrondissement
+- École nationale des chartes - PSL: 65, rue de Richelieu, Paris 2nd arrondissement

-• ENS: 45, rue d'Ulm, Paris 5nd
+- ENS: 45, rue d'Ulm, Paris 5nd

 This master's degree is affiliated to the Translitteræ graduate programme.